‘The Daily Show’ has a surprise gift for Trump’s 73rd birthday

 The idea for the faux library came from a conundrum that The Daily Show staffers encountered shortly after his inauguration.
 They were trying to pinpoint the greatest Trump tweet of all time for a potential sketch, only to realize that there was no possible way to pick just one.
 There were trends in the ways he attacked people, how he’d rant, or when he issued confusing or contradictory statements.
 Every president since Franklin Roosevelt has had some sort of a historical center paying tribute to their works in office.
 But Trump isn’t necessarily regarded as a strong writer or philosopher.
 “These are his documents, these are his papers,” adds Hedayati.

 The first pop-up debuted in New York just down the street from Trump Tower in mid-2017.
 Comedy Central has since held events in Austin, Chicago, Los Angeles, San Francisco, and Chicago, and put out a commemorative book in the summer of 2018.
 (You can still take virtual tours of some shows.)
 The challenge now is exactly how to document history as it unfolds.
-“He’s still tweeting,” says Jocelyn Conn, a producer with The Daily Show producer.
+“He’s still tweeting,” says Jocelyn Conn, a producer with The Daily Show.

 But it’s also news when he doesn’t.
 For instance, another exhibit is called “11 Minutes.”
 It involves correspondents recounting what Conn calls the “harrowing” time period when Trump’s account went totally dark, after Twitter accidentally deactivated it.
-Once the library was up and running, it added an “in memoriam” collection of Trump tweets, too: Those messages that were half thoughts or had enough spelling errors to warrant deletion.
+Once the library was up and running, it added an “In Memoriam” collection of Trump tweets, too: Those messages that were half thoughts or had enough spelling errors to warrant deletion.

 The only thing that’s obviously missing from the Donald J. Trump Presidential Twitter Library is a visit from the man of honor.
 That’s part of why the show stopped in D.C.
 “We would love for him to see his work displayed, so we want to bring it to him in his birthday weekend,” Conn adds.
 To that end, The Daily Show has been airing commercials formally inviting the man of “characters” to the event.
 These are airing on Fox & Friends and The Sean Hannity Show—two Fox shows he seems to favorite.